1jour1vin

 Terroirs

-The Premier Cru "Clos du Roi" is composed of four contiguous plots (3.089 hectares).
+The Premier Cru "Clos du Roi" is composed of four adjacent plots (3.089 hectares).
 The oldest vines were planted in 1970, and the youngest in 2002.
-The south/southwest-facing hillside has a concave shape with more calcareous edges.
+The south/southwest-facing hillside has a concave profile with more limestone-rich ends.
 The soil is dark brown in color.

 Viticulture